 7) Smaller finesse jigs is a dominant presentation because this allows the jig to be in the water column for as long as possible while floating but still allows you to bounce it off sticks on the bottom.

-You really want the jig to be in the water column for as long as possible because bass on structure can either be suspended or on the bottom so the smaller finesse jig allows you to hit all aspects of what the bass are looking for when it comes to an easy meal.
+You really want the jig to be in the water column for as long as possible because bass can either be suspended or on the bottom so the smaller finesse jig allows you to hit all aspects of what the bass are looking for when it comes to an easy meal.

 8) There are many hidden benefits that will come out of using these techniques during the Spring.

 The first and biggest benefit is that it will allow you to catch both aggressive and passive bass by using all of the water column whereas other anglers may only be focusing on just one type of bass.

 This will give you more bites while you’re out there on the water.

 9) Swimming a large jig with a massive trailer can act as a search bait.

 The bass will often abandon with ambush positions and swim up to investigate the monstrosity that’s swimming by.

 Once they see the boat they’ll often swim right back to the spot they were hiding!

 10) The last benefit is it allows you to slow down when you just get back to fishing so you do not miss out on some of the best times to catch big bass before they begin to spawn.